DSS to terrorists, sponsors: Desist from atrocities or be crushed

-The Department of State Security Service on Tuesday dared terrorists, their sponsors and other criminal elements causing mayhem in the country to urgently stop all forms of atrocities in the land or be crushed.
+The Department of State Service, DSS, yesterday dared terrorists, their sponsors and other criminal elements causing mayhem in the country to urgently stop all forms of atrocities in the land or be crushed.

-The DSS warned that the malevolent elements had carried their luck too far and had unwittingly crossed the red line thereby taking the laws into their hand and consequently risked being crushed by the law enforcement agencies.
+The DSS warned that the malevolent elements had carried their luck too far and had unwittingly crossed the red line, thereby taking the laws into their hands and consequently risked being crushed.

-The Spokesman for the DSS, Dr. Peter Afunanya, who addressed a world press conference on behalf of the Director-General of the agency, Alhaji Yusuf Magaji Bichi, warned that the agency had resolved to deal ruthlessly with troublemakers in the country no matter how highly placed they may be.
+Spokesman of DSS, Dr. Peter Afunanya, who addressed a world press conference on behalf of the Director-General of the agency, Alhaji Yusuf Magaji Bichi, warned that the agency had resolved to deal ruthlessly with troublemakers in the country no matter how highly placed they might be.

-The DSS spokesman pointed out that already certain individuals and groups, who are seeking for power, are actively deploying skewed narratives to not only to mislead the citizenry but to also overheat the polity and cause a breakdown of law and order for their own selfish interests.
+He pointed out that already, certain individuals and groups seeking power were actively deploying skewed narratives not only to mislead the citizenry but also overheat the polity and cause a breakdown of law and order for their own selfish interests.

 “Already, they are exploiting and politicising the issue of insecurity in parts of the country for pecuniary and other selfish reasons.
 Many simply want to use the situation to cause divisions among citizens, seek cheap popularity and/or present the country as ungovernable.